If you think you don’t have what it takes to achieve your weekly sales goals…

 I normally run a mile from most personal development strategies such as the law of attraction and other new age motivational philosophies BUT, the two mentioned above have delivered results for me and my team – like clockwork.

-So, there’s nothing tactical in this post other than taking the steps to eliminate excuses from your life that aren’t related to physical, mental and other inevitable limitations.
+So, there’s nothing tactical in this post other than taking the steps to eliminate excuses from your life that aren’t related to physical, mental and other such limitations.

 MY CHALLENGE TO YOU IF YOU HAVEN’T DONE SO ALREADY: